icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [memoize-pipe](https://github.com/ngx-rock/memoize-pipe) - A universal pipe for memoizing computations in Angular templates.
 * [ngx-number-to-words](https://www.npmjs.com/package/ngx-number-to-words) - An Angular library that provides a simple and effective pipe to convert numbers into their respective word representations.
 This is particularly useful for applications that need to display numbers in words, such as invoices, reports, or financial applications.
 * [ngx-highlight-text](https://github.com/ultrasonicsoft/ngx-highlight-text) - Angular pipe that highlights a selected word in the HTML markup.
+* [ngx-smart-pipes](https://github.com/Kavshree/-bjkavyashree-ngx-smart-pipes) - A lightweight, tree-shakeable collection of standalone Angular pipes designed for real-world use cases.

 ### Printing